Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 Such insights reveal two distinct types of enterprises: the ones that embraced and integrated innovation into their workflow and those that reportedly adopted innovation but never actually progressed past its most obvious advantageous features.

-While the former are in the process of maximizing the value of their digital transformation journey, the latter demonstrates apathy towards investigating innovation, which should be an alarming signal for tech executives.
+While the former are in the process of maximizing the value of their enterprise digital transformation roadmap, the latter demonstrates apathy towards investigating innovation, which should be an alarming signal for tech executives.

-Many companies aware of generative AI and other disruptive technologies don't actually use them to their full potential.
+Many companies aware of generative AI and other enterprise digital transformation solutions don't actually use them to their full potential.
 For instance, they would use ChatGPT for content generation only and won't explore beyond that, remaining unaware of OpenAI's code-writing, legal analysis, and data management capabilities.
-These are non-obvious benefits—and when a company isn't interested in discovering them, it's a clear indicator that this company needs enterprise digital transformation.
+These are non-obvious benefits—and when a company isn't interested in discovering them, it's a clear indicator that this company needs enterprise digital technology services that include strategic guidance and consulting.

 8) Inefficient change management